Towards a Mediterranean Training for Local and Solidarity -based Partnerships for Agroecology

 How to strengthen producers-consumers relationships ?

 This activity is one of the numerous exercises to be tried out during Urgenci’s learning journeys.
-The latest took place in Turkey 4-8 October, thanks to the support from the Civil Society Team of the Food and Agriculture Organization (FAO).
-Other tasks are intellectually challenging.
-For example, the one consisting in mind mapping a community garden.
-Yet, easier games were also practiced, like the « well of ideas » : at the end of a visit, every visitor gives a recommendation, remark, critique or suggestion to the hosting farmer on a post-it thrown into a box.
+The latest of these journeys took place in Turkey 4-8 October, thanks to the support from the Civil Society Team of the Food and Agriculture Organization (FAO).
+Some tasks are intellectually challenging, for example, the one consisting in mind mapping a community garden.
+Some others are easier games, like the « well of ideas » : at the end of a visit, every visitor gives a recommendation, remark, critique or suggestion to the hosting farmer on a post-it thrown into a box.
 The box is subsequently passed to the farmer.

 The idea behind testing these farm visit exercises is to share experience on how to build trust and strengthen producers-consumers relationship.
 Urgenci and partner organizations like Terre et Humanisme in France, the Network of Agroecological Initiatives in Morocco (Riam), Soils Lebanon or DDB in Turkey, have been joining forces for almost 2 years to build a network of Local and solidarity -based partnerships for agroecology (LSPA).
 The starting point was the first Mediterranean meeting of LSPA in March 2016 in Marseilles.
 The next step is a second learning journey, scheduled for 21-26 November in Lebanon.